Introducing The #1 Anti-Aging Breakthrough : Ablative Fractional CO2 Laser Resurfacing

 Although fractional laser treatments won’t replace a surgical facelift or brow lift, they will tighten the skin to some degree.
 This may help stave off the need for facial surgery for several years.

 Can I exercise afterwards?

-After a fractional CO2 laser treatment, you should refrain from exercise for a couple of days.
+After a fractional CO2 laser treatment, you should refrain from exercise for 10 days.

 If I’m prone to cold sores, could a fractional laser treatment trigger an outbreak?